 If I work a combination of remotely and on-campus, will I need to bring my laptop back and forth or will an additional computer be provided?

 Your Adler-issued laptop is intended to be used for both on campus and remote work.
-IT is able to provide laptop docking stations in offices for use with keyboards, monitors, and mice.
+Information Technology (IT) is able to provide laptop docking stations in offices for use with keyboards, monitors, and mice.
 Submit a Service Desk ticket to request these items.

 Is it possible to have handouts/links for any new tech “how-tos” so that we can share with students if they must use it as well?

-The IT Service Desk includes a comprehensive Knowledgebase for use in navigating Adler technology.
+The IT Service Desk includes a comprehensive knowledgebase for use in navigating Adler technology.
 Access the Technology Service Desk, to find answers or submit a ticket for assistance, via the Adler Connect Quick Links.
 Additionally, IT is working with Student Affairs to incorporate elements within orientation for both students and faculty.

 Communication